Oops19/TS4-HotkeyBindings/_TS4/mod_documentation/hotkey_bindings/README.md

 # TS4 Hotkey Bindings
 The bindings mod defines method and hotkeys to be used with the 'TS4 Hotkeys & Gamepad' mod.

-## Issues
-There are some issues to detect the focus properly.
-In such cases the keys will not work.
-Switch to a different task and back to TS$ to fix this.

-The cheat console and input in CAS will lag.
-That's because the input can't be processed fast enough.

-The gamepad is queried in an active thread 30 times a second.
-This adds some overhead to TS4.
-Unplug or disable the gamepad to avoid this in case you don't use it.

 ## Functionality
 ### Move and Rotate
 Instead of 'WASD'/'QE' the 'IJKL'/'TG' keys will be used to move or rotate a sim.